skmin-lab/unixmd/docs/source/utility_scripts.rst

    In six atom case, dihedral angle between (1,2,3),(4,5,6) plane will be calculated and dihedral axis will be atom3-atom4.

 After running a script, analysis results will be saved in md output directory in each trajectory ('TRAJ_(number)/md/').
-If averaging option is given, averaged results can be found in current directory.
+If averaging argument is given, averaged results can be found in current directory.

 +------------------------+-------------------------------------------------------------------+
 | Option                 | Description                                                       |